Are you thinking of starting an eCommerce store? Not sure which platform to start? Shopify E-commerce or WooCommerce?

 Technical Support on Shopify

 As Shopify is an eCommerce store-building platform that charges you monthly for the SAAS service, you can expect technical support for what you pay for.
-The support team at Shopify knows everything about the platform and is able to escalate to the right person if the 1st level of support unable to resolve it.
+The support team at Shopify knows everything about the platform and is able to escalate to the right person if the 1st level of support is unable to resolve it.

 For all plans, Shopify provides 24/7 support via live chat, phone, email, and Twitter.
 Not only that but there are also the documentation and communities for you to raise your questions if you want.

 It also maintains a directory of Shopify Experts that you can hire if you need extra help or if you want to integrate a third-party solution.

 Support Options for WooCommerce

 WooCommerce is one of the world’s most popular eCommerce platforms.
 There are many experts out there to help when required.
-Not only that, WooCommerce also has extensive documentation, tutorials, and guides that allow you to help yourself.
+Not only that, but WooCommerce also has extensive documentation, tutorials, and guides that allow you to help yourself.

 But one thing about WooCommerce, is you are putting every single bit together on your own.
 If it’s a web hosting issue, you need to talk to your hosting provider and if it’s the theme or extensions, you will need to get support from the respective team for support.

 There are many people out there that may be able to help you but still, it’s a hassle to get good support on time.